-Before the first team meeting (with just the students), we would like you to think about your ideas with respect to the performance of your team, and fill in the individual part of the team charter.
-During the first team meeting, you will fill out the rest of the team charter together with your team.
+Before this first team kick-off meeting, we would like you to think about your ideas with respect to the performance of your team, and fill in the individual part of a team charter.
+During the meeting, you will fill out the rest of the team charter together with your team.

 Research on team performance shows that high-quality team charters, a.k.a. written plans for how the team will manage its activities, are positively related to team performance.
 Drafting a team charter increases team members' knowledge of the strengths and weaknesses within the team, helps to create shared expectations, and facilitates the establishment of effective group practices for dealing with high and poor performance.
-You may find the team charter format on https://edlab.nl/excellence/honoursplus/current-honoursplus-students/honoursplus-tips-documents/ (current student section, under "tips, tricks & documents") or as Appendix to this handbook.
+You may find the team charter format on the Honours+ website (documents) or as Appendix to this handbook.

-3.3.2 MIDTERM FEEDBACK MEETING
+4.2 MIDTERM CHALLENGE REVIEW MEETING